Last Updated 8/25/20

 FSAP reviews have two main components: the financial stability assessment and–in developing and emerging market countries–the financial development assessment.
 In jurisdictions with financial sectors deemed by the IMF to be systemically important, financial stability assessments under the FSAP are mandatory and are supposed to take place every five years.
 Each individual country's FSAP concludes with the preparation of a Financial System Stability Assessment (FSSA).

 To assess the stability of the financial sector, FSAP teams examine the soundness of the financial sectors; conduct stress tests; rate the quality of bank, insurance, and financial market supervision against accepted international standards; and evaluate the ability of supervisors, policymakers, and financial safety nets to respond effectively in case of systemic stress.
-For insurance, the ICPs developed by the IAIS form the basis for the assessment of regulators' observance of international standards.
+For insurance, the Insurance Core Principles (ICPs) developed by the International Association of Insurance Supervisors (IAIS) form the basis for the assessment of jurisdictions' observance of international standards.